popphp/docs/reference/pop_filter.rst

 Pop\\Filter
 ===========

-The `popphp/pop-filter` component provides some basic data filtering for common situations.
+The `popphp/pop-filter` component provides some basic filtering for common situations.

 Installation
 ------------